Arbe Robotics Ltd. (NASDAQ: ARBE)

 • The expansion into defense and maritime sectors, while diversifying, also introduces regulatory and procurement complexities that differ markedly from automotive.
 These verticals often involve lengthy approval processes, stringent safety certifications, and high upfront integration costs.
 The company’s current financials do not reflect sufficient margins to absorb these risks, and any delays or failures in securing defense or maritime contracts could compound existing cash flow pressures.

-Equity Components Breakdown of Revenue (2024)
+Geographical Breakdown of Revenue (2022)

 Peer comparison